LKYMichelle/Python-Project-Budget-Calculator/README.md

   * 2. ask for the next step user want to do by typing choice number (Deposition and Withdraw / Check Statistics / Generate Plots / Quit)
   * 3. call functions respectively and repeat to ask for next step or end the program if user choose to quit
 * depositAndWithdraw function:
-  * parameter: an array storing all categories objects
+  * argument: an array storing all categories objects
   * 1. ask for the next step user want to do by typing choice number (Deposition / Withdrawal / Exit)
   * 2. ask for the catetegory and the amount user want to deposit or withdraw if they choose to
   * 3. repeatedly asking user untill user choose to exit